torsten/radix-math/README.md

-# Radix Math
+# Clojure Radix Math

 This library provides utilities to convert integers to arbitrary radix representations with custom "letter alphabets".

-Likewise strings can be easily decoded back into a integer representation.
+Likewise, strings can be easily decoded back into a integer representation.

 While Java has a limit of base (or "radix") 36, this library is generic and can handle arbitrary bases.
+[See the usage section for examples](#usage).

 ## Releases and Dependency Information